cleitonsouza01/trade/docs/api/trade.md

 + comissions: A dict of discounts.
 String keys and float values representing the name of the discounts and the values to be deducted from the operation.
-+ rates: A dict of rates. string keys and float values representing the names of the fees and the values of the fees to be applied to the operation.
++ fees: A dict of fees. string keys and float values representing the names of the fees and the values of the fees to be applied to the operation.
 Rate values are always represented as a percentage.
 Rates are applied based on the volume of the operation.
++ update_position: A boolean indication if the operation should update the asset position or not.
++ accumulate_underlying_operations: A boolean indicating if the operation's underlying operations should be accumulated or ignored by the Accumulator.
++ Operations: A list of underlying operations that the operation may have.

 ### Properties:

+#### results(self):
+Return the results associated with the operation.

 #### real_value(self):
-    """Returns the quantity * the real price of the operation.
+Returns the quantity * the real price of the operation.

 #### real_price(self):
 Returns the real price of the operation.

-The real price is the price with all commissions and rates already deducted or added.
+The real price is the price with all commissions and fees already deducted or added.

+#### total_commissions_and_fees(self):
+Returns the sum of all commissions and fees.

 #### total_commissions(self):
-Return the sum of all commissions and rates included in this operation.

-#### total_commissions(self):
-Return the sum of all commissions included in this operation.
+Return the sum of all commissions of this operation.

 #### volume(self):
 Returns the quantity of the operation * its raw price.

-#### total_rates_value(self):
+#### total_fees_value(self):
-Returns the total rate value for this operation.
+Returns the total fee value for this operation.

+### Methods:

+#### update_container(self, container):
+Update the accumulator status with the operation data.

+#### update_positions(self, container):
+Update the position of the asset with the Operation data.

 ## trade.OperationContainer